Blu (rapper): 2009–2012: Sire/Warner Bros, York, Jesus, and Give Me My Flowers While I Can Still Smell Them

-2013–2016: Good To Be Home, Bad Neighbor and various projects with producers
+2013–2016: Good to Be Home, Bad Neighbor and various projects with producers

-In 2014, Blu released a double album titled Good to Be Home produced entirely by one of his earliest producers, Bombay.
+After a lack of recently recorded albums in two years, Blu released a double album titled Good to Be Home in 2014, produced entirely by one of his earliest producers, Bombay.
 Released on Nature Sound Records, the album was inspired by Blu connecting back with his West Coast roots after touring the world; and features guest appearances from Prodigy, Planet Asia, Strong Arm Steady, Step Brothers, Chace Infinite, Imani, LMNO & 2Mex from the Visionaries, MED, Oh No, Fashawn, Pac Div, Co$$, Definite Mass and many others.

 Blu followed up with a collaboration album with MED, produced entirely by Madlib called Bad Neighbor with features from Stones Throw alumni MF Doom, Aloe Blacc, Dam Funk, Anderson .Paak, Mayor Hawthorne, Frank Nitt and Oh No, as well as Hodgy Beats (Odd Future), AMG, and Phonte.
-The album was promoted by a video and single for “Burgundy Whip” with Jimetta Rose back in 2013, and followed up with the single, “The Buzz” b/w “Peroxide” featuring Dâm-Funk.
+The album was promoted by a video and single for "Burgundy Whip" with Jimetta Rose back in 2013, and followed up with the single, "The Buzz" b/w "Peroxide" featuring Dâm-Funk.
 The album was also released as instrumentals.

 In 2013, Blu teamed up with infamous Virginia producer Nottz for the EP Gods In The Spirit which featured Homeboy Sandman, Aloe Blacc, Dag Savage, and many others.
 The EP was followed up in 2016 with another EP, Titans in the Flesh which featured Skyzoo, Torae, Bishop Lamont and many others.
-Both EP’s were released under Coalmine Records, with the 2018 re-release Gods in the Spirit, Titans in the Flesh compiling both EPs into a full-length album.
+Both EP's were released under Coalmine Records, with the 2018 re-release Gods in the Spirit, Titans in the Flesh compiling both EPs into a full-length album.
 Other projects from 2016 included Crenshaw Jezebel with Ray West, Cheetah in the City with French production duo Union Analogtronics; and Open Your Optics to Optimism with Fa†e.
-Blu also released 45’s with Alchemist and The 45 King.
+Blu also released 45's with Alchemist and The 45 King.

-In 2017, Blu & Exile celebrated the 10th Anniversary of Below the Heavens at Regent Theater in Los Angeles, California, with a performance in its entirety with a live band.
+In 2017, Blu & Exile celebrated the 10th anniversary of Below the Heavens at Regent Theater in Los Angeles, California, with a performance in its entirety with a live band.